sheki/talks/gophercon_2015_notes.md

 #dependency injection problems
 - as our go codebase started to grow. we needed to pass a lot of mock implementations of services in test.
-- writing the code to build dependencies in each package was cumbersome.
+- writing the code to build dependencies in each package was cumbersome. some times our depencencies could be globals and that hindered us from writing parallel tests.
-- all our mocks in tests were globals and we could not write parallel tests because of that.
 - also we needed to pass in components in a top down fashion and a missed component would cause a service to fail in production.
 - this was a repeated pattern we saw at parse.